Darthsae/Darthsae/CODE_STYLE.md

 ## Documentation

 ### Comments
-Avoid comments about the function of code generally, this is best seen from the code, as comments get outdated.
+Avoid comments about the function of code generally; this is best seen from the code, as comments become outdated.
-If the code is too complex to understand, then the use of comments is advised, but ensure they are kept up to date.
+If the code is too complex to understand, then the usage of comments is advised, but ensure they are kept up to date.

 ## EXAMPLES